vikasrajput/vikasrajput.github.io/index.md

 > Pause, and play some more.<br>
 > Have you happy as before.

-Whilst I belieev there are greater things to explore, I appreciate your visit.
+Whilst I believe there are better things to explore, I appreciate your visit.
 Thank you.<br> A more professional version of myself is [my LinkedIn profile](https://linkedin.com/in/rajputsvikas).
 On this particular weblog/github repo, you will find:

 ## Notes